Code-Institute-Submissions/cumbrian-kayaking/README3.md

  1. Quick, easy and obvious navigation to  access extra information  ( CTA buttons, link to contact form with text area for questions.)
- 2. Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “( hero image, image gallery)
+ 2. Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “( hero image, images gallery)
  3. Compelling, easy to read information on the website in terms of  ( features,  team credentials)
  4. Reassurance  that their email will not be spammed